Well, what a year it’s been, and suddenly I’m 31!

 Our Balloon Ride

-I finally got to take the skies in a hot air balloon in Egypt and it was blooming amazing!
-(The whole article is here)
+I finally got to take the skies in a hot air balloon in Egypt and it was blooming amazing! (read all about it here)

-Waking up the next day with a hangover…less blissful, but we still made it out!
+Waking up the next day with a hangover…less blissful, but we still made it out to go up Seoul Sky in Lotte World Tower

 Halloween in New York